Pearson-Higher-Ed/design/c/buttons/v2.0.0-beta.5/index.md

       **Default** is your basic button, it can appear multiple times in a given group.

       **CTA** is your Call To Action button and should be used only in very specific instances such as Sign-In.
 It takes a higher priority over the Primary button type.
 It is the single most important action you can take on a page.
-This can only be used ONCE per page.
+They can only be used ONCE per page.  **There is no disabled state for the CTA button type.**

       If a Default or Primary button increases in priority within the context of the same page, it can convert to a CTA button.